New Mortgage Relief Assistance under the CARES Act

 In what is a continually developing and changing landscape, it is difficult to know exactly how quickly and effectively the CARES Act’s assistance will reach Americans, but the effort is a step in the right direction and HUD Secretary Ben Carson stated that immediate help is now available to those who need it.
 Here are a few provisions to that homeowners may want to be aware of.

-The FHA further instructed mortgage services regarding being flexible on negative credit reporting actions taken against consumer under the Fair Credit Reporting Act.
+The FHA further instructed mortgage services regarding being flexible on negative credit reporting actions taken against consumers under the Fair Credit Reporting Act.

 Even homeowners with mortgages that are not FHA-insured and face economic hardship due to the Coronavirus should still contact their mortgage servicer to inquire about any available loss mitigation options.